Martypizzi/Plot_twist_2022-2023/README.md

 ## Exhibit

-The work was first presented in [Sankt interface 2022](http://interface.ufg.ac.at/blog/sankt-interface-2/) event.
+The work was first presented in [Sankt Interface 2022](http://interface.ufg.ac.at/blog/sankt-interface-2/) event in Linz, Austria.